lorenzosc/munai/README.md

 ## Prerequisites

 You need both docker and docker compose installed to run this application.
-Python and all the libraries in requirements.txt are also recommended if you intend to use the scripts in /usage to showcase the services.
+Python and all the libraries in requirements.txt are also recommended if you intend to use the scripts in [usage](usage) to showcase the services.

 ## Environment Variables

-The .env file contains all the environment variables for the FHIR server, the flask application and the celery.
+The [.env](.env) file contains all the environment variables for the FHIR server, the flask application and the celery.
 It also has the JWT-SECRET-KEY to showcase everything in the project, but in a production environment, this would probably be managed using a secrets manager.

-The .env.test contains the variables for a testing environment, which is loaded in config_test.py.
+The [.env.test](.env.test) contains the variables for a testing environment, which is loaded in [config_test.py](api/config_test.py).
 The biggest difference here is the usage of different sqlite database file.
 Also, for a more robust solution in production, it would be advised to use another DB, such as PostgreSQL, which would require other environment variables as well for connection.

 ## Dockerfile